RaulMandujano/RaulPage/_posts/2020-13-09-AdvancedFunctions.md

 layout: post
 title:  Advanced Functions
 categories: [JavaScrip,Functions,Objects, Arrays]
-excerpt: Functions - Functions in Javascript are the actions that the code takes to solve problems or calculations, it can be used under the function keyword.
-It is the return that allows new information to be entered and processed in an organized arrangement.
+excerpt: What is recursion?
+Recursion is the process that calls different variables to repeat an action to fulfill an established function.
+It is widely used for the ease
 ---

 •	What is recursion?